 - 1/2 cup vegetable or chicken stock

-- 4 cups cooked rice or couscous for serving
+- 4 cups rice of couscous for serving